Pharaoh-hub/Third-Semester-AWS-Assignment/README.md

 CIDR Block: 10.0.0.0/16

-Purpose: To provide a secure network foundation for the application.
+Purpose: Provides a secure network foundation for my application.

 Subnets
 Name	CIDR Block	Type	Purpose
-cloudlaunch-public-subnet	10.0.1.0/24	Public	For load balancers or other resources that need internet access cloudlaunch-app-subnet	10.0.2.0/24	Private	For application servers that process business logic cloudlaunch-db-subnet	10.0.3.0/28	Private	For databases, isolated from the internet
+cloudlaunch-public-subnet	10.0.1.0/24	Public	For load balancers or public-facing resources cloudlaunch-app-subnet	10.0.2.0/24	Private	For application servers processing logic cloudlaunch-db-subnet	10.0.3.0/28	Private	For databases, fully isolated from the internet Route Tables

-Each subnet was mapped to its own Availability Zone to support high availability.

-Route Tables

-cloudlaunch-public-rt

-Routes internet traffic (0.0.0.0/0) to the Internet Gateway.

-Associated with the public subnet.
+cloudlaunch-public-rt: Routes 0.0.0.0/0 to Internet Gateway; associated with public subnet.

-cloudlaunch-app-rt

-Private routing, no internet gateway.

-Associated with the app subnet.

-cloudlaunch-db-rt

-Private routing, no internet gateway.

-Associated with the database subnet.
+cloudlaunch-app-rt: Private; associated with app subnet; no internet access.

+cloudlaunch-db-rt: Private; associated with DB subnet; no internet access.

 Internet Gateway

 Name: cloudlaunch-igw

-Attached to the VPC.
+Attached to: cloudlaunch-vpc

-Provides internet access for the public subnet only.
+Purpose: Provides internet access only for the public subnet.

 Security Groups

-cloudlaunch-app-sg

-Allows inbound HTTP (port 80) only from within the VPC.
+cloudlaunch-app-sg: Allows inbound HTTP (80) only from within the VPC.

-Used by application servers.

-cloudlaunch-db-sg

-Allows inbound MySQL (port 3306) only from the App Subnet.
+cloudlaunch-db-sg: Allows inbound MySQL (3306) only from the app subnet.

-Protects the database from external exposure.

-This separation follows best practices of keeping the database private and only reachable by the application.

-IAM Policy JSON

-Here is the full inline policy used for the IAM user:

-{
-  "Version": "2012-10-17",
-  "Statement": [
-    {
-      "Effect": "Allow",
-      "Action": "s3:ListAllMyBuckets",
-      "Resource": "*"
-    },
-    {
-      "Effect": "Allow",
-      "Action": "s3:ListBucket",
-      "Resource": [
-        "arn:aws:s3:::cloudlaunch-site-bucket-pharaoh",
-        "arn:aws:s3:::cloudlaunch-private-bucket-pharaoh",
-        "arn:aws:s3:::cloudlaunch-visible-only-bucket-pharaoh"
-      ]
-    },
-    {
-      "Effect": "Allow",
-      "Action": [
-        "s3:GetObject"
-      ],
-      "Resource": "arn:aws:s3:::cloudlaunch-site-bucket-pharaoh/*"
-    },
-    {
-      "Effect": "Allow",
-      "Action": [
-        "s3:GetObject",
-        "s3:PutObject"
-      ],
-      "Resource": "arn:aws:s3:::cloudlaunch-private-bucket-pharaoh/*"
-    },
-    {
-      "Effect": "Deny",
-      "Action": "s3:GetObject",
-      "Resource": "arn:aws:s3:::cloudlaunch-visible-only-bucket-pharaoh/*"
-    },
-    {
-      "Effect": "Deny",
-      "Action": "s3:DeleteObject",
-      "Resource": [
-        "arn:aws:s3:::cloudlaunch-site-bucket-pharaoh/*",
-        "arn:aws:s3:::cloudlaunch-private-bucket-pharaoh/*",
-        "arn:aws:s3:::cloudlaunch-visible-only-bucket-pharaoh/*"
-      ]
-    },
-    {
-      "Effect": "Allow",
-      "Action": "ec2:DescribeVpcs",
-      "Resource": "*"
-    }
-  ]
-}

 Conclusion

-This project covered:
+This project shows my ability to:

-Hosting a static site on S3 with public access.
+Host a secure static site on S3 using CloudFront and OAI.

-Creating three buckets with different visibility rules.

-Designing and attaching an inline IAM policy with least privilege.
+Manage different bucket access levels with IAM policies.

-Building a VPC with subnets, route tables, internet gateway, and security groups.
+Design a VPC with proper subnets, routing, and security groups.

-It demonstrates the ability to use AWS core services securely and effectively.

-Configuration: User can see the bucket exists but cannot open or download objects inside.
+Deploy a global, HTTPS-enabled site with caching using CloudFront.

+Through this assignment, I demonstrated my understanding of AWS core services and best practices while staying within Free Tier limits.